Archive for November, 2008

 When I arrived at my nexus, a literal crossroad on Indian Route 8064 in the high desert of Arizona, I had not an inkling that I was on the precipice.
 The sun was low in the horizon, fat and bloated red through the dusty air, and the heat of the day was only beginning to recede.
 Ahead of me was the long drive to Flagstaff through the great empty patches of the state.
 Long, long ago, I had taken to avoiding the highways and began taking the old roads, the crumbling delta of blacktop that go almost unused as they silently crisscross the desert.
 Each time, I would take a new fork, and allow the desert’s quiet purity envelop me as I traversed an unfamiliar path.
 It was like meditation, a way to wipe clean the slate of my worries: the rising debt, the disintegrating marriage, my mother’s rapidly metastasizing cancer.
 It was a place of simplicity and calm, earth and sky and quiet and emptiness.
 It was my paradise, the great panacea to my doubts and worries.

 The sun is high above me by the time I see the farm on the horizon, with its tattered yellow flag whipping in the hot breeze.
-The barn’s central roof beam is bowed, sagging gently in a way that feels warm and inviting, like the childhood ideal of a barn.
-There have been a half dozen farms along the last stretch of road, but none prominently displayed the signal flag, or showing any signs of habitation.
-It seems providence that I should come to this place, and I step of the highway onto a nearly overgrown gravel path.
+The central roof beam of the barn is bowed, sagging gently in a way that feels warm and inviting, a childhood ideal of a barn.
+There’ve been a half dozen farms along the last stretch of road, but none displayed the signal flag, or showed any signs of habitation.
+It is providence that I should come to this place, so I step off the highway onto a weed-choked gravel path.

-I’ve been following Highway 37 all morning, a blacktop scar dividing the glass-still wetlands to the South and the fields and hills of wild golden grass to the North.
+I’ve been following Highway 37 all morning, the blacktop scar dividing the glass-still wetlands to the South from the fields and hills of wild golden grass to the North.
+Alone except for the elegant cranes above the water and the herds of deer grazing in the dry brush, I find long silent hours to reflect and meditate on the days passed, and the glorious days ahead.
 I savor the quiet emptiness of Creation.
-Alone except for the elegant cranes above the water and the herds of deer grazing in the dry brush, I find long silent hours to reflect and meditate on the days passed, and the glorious days ahead.
-Beneath my feet the pavement is already growing warm, and the air begins to shimmer in the distance.
-There is a wet, earthy riot of smells, wet and earthy like fresh tilled soil and stagnant water.
-The whine and drone of insects is a warbling monotone symphony, unbroken save for the short cries of waterfowl.
+Beneath my feet, the pavement is hot, and the air shimmers in the distance.
+There is a wet, earthy riot of smells, like fresh tilled soil and still waters.
+The whine and drone of insects is a monotone symphony, unbroken save for the short cries of waterfowl.

-The Vallejo Crater is far behind me now, hidden by a ridge of meek hills and the opalescent summer haze.
-Ahead, a little farmhouse comes into view from behind the barn, a leaning two room structure with pale yellow paint peeling in the sun.
-Again, I feel a comforting warmth and my grin widens at the charming innocence of the little home, and I try to imagine it without the thick wooden boards over the windows and doors.
+The Vallejo crater is far behind me now, hidden by a ridge of meek hills and the opalescent summer haze.
+Ahead, a little farmhouse comes into view from behind the barn, a leaning two floored structure, pale yellow paint peeling in the sun.
+My heart sings at the charming innocence of the little home.
+I try to imagine it without the thick wooden boards nailed over the windows and doors, without the furrowed claw marks on the barricades.

 There were parties that night, but I elected to spend it alone, drinking and snorting the last of my priceless heroin on a wooded bluff overlooking the sea, capturing what quiet I could on my own terms and determined to meet the last day sober.